Bernard Tomic: 2013: First ATP title

-To begin his north-American hard court season, he played in Washington.
+To begin his North American hard-court season, he played in Washington.
 As a seeded player, he received bye through to the second round where he demolished David Goffin.
-In the third round, he lost to No. 1 seed and eventual champion Juan Martín del Potro.
+In the third round, he lost to top seed and eventual champion Juan Martín del Potro.
 At the Rogers Cup he lost in the first round to Florian Mayer in three sets after winning the first set.
-At the US Open he defeated Albert Ramos in five sets before losing to Dan Evans in the second round.
+At the US Open, he defeated Albert Ramos in five sets before losing to Dan Evans in the second round.

-Tomic's first tournament following the US open was in Bangkok where he defeated Ivo Karlović to reached the second round before losing to Gilles Simon.
-Then Tomic took part in the 2013 China Open men's singles; in the first round, he defeated Zhang Ze before losing to fifth seed Richard Gasquet in the second round.
-This was the first of five consecutive main draw losses, which included losing to Jérémy Chardy in Shanghai, Jack Sock in Stockholm, Mikhail Youzhny in Valencia and Feliciano López in Paris to close out his 2013 season.
+Tomic's first tournament following the US Open was in Bangkok where he defeated Ivo Karlović to reached the second round before losing to Gilles Simon.
+Then Tomic took part in the 2013 China Open; he defeated Zhang Ze before losing to fifth seed Richard Gasquet in the second round.
+This was the first of five consecutive main-draw losses, which included losing to Jérémy Chardy in Shanghai, Jack Sock in Stockholm, Mikhail Youzhny in Valencia and Feliciano López in Paris to close out his 2013 season.
 He finished the year ranked world No. 51.